-Historically, the Grevy’s zebra inhabited the semiarid scrublands and plains of Somalia, Ethiopia, Eritrea, Djibouti, and Kenya in East Africa.
-However, due to rapid declines in their population, they are now confined to the Horn of Africa, primarily Southern Ethiopia and Northern Kenya.
+Grevy’s zebras inhabit semi-arid grasslands where they have access to a permanent water source.
+Historically, the Grevy’s inhabited the semi-arid scrublands and plains of Somalia, Ethiopia, Eritrea, Djibouti, and Kenya in East Africa.
+However, due to rapid declines in their population, they are now confined to the Horn of Africa — primarily southern Ethiopia and northern Kenya.

 View Africa | Habitat

 The long-legged Grevy’s is the largest of the wild equids.
 It is distinguished by its unique stripes, which are as distinctive as human fingerprints.
 Foals are brown with reddish-brown stripes, and gradually their coats darken to black.
 The Grevy’s are more closely related to the wild ass than the horse, while the plains zebra is more closely related to the horse.
 Grevy’s also are taller, have larger ears, and have narrower stripes than plains zebras.

 They have social structures.

 Grevy’s zebra live in herds but are loosely social animals that do not have concrete social systems.
 A stallion’s attachment to his land and a mare’s attachment to her young are the most stable relationships.
 Within the herd, dominance is relatively nonexistent, except for the right a territorial male has to a breeding female.
 If no females are around, the resident male will associate with bachelor males in a friendly manner.

 Foals can run less than an hour after birth.